Base Training For Runners: The Complete Guide

 A woman trail running with her dog.

-For a 5k beginner runner who can complete that distance continuously running, the first couple of weeks of a running base building plan could look like this.
+For a beginner runner who can run 20-30 minutes without stopping, the first couple of weeks of a running base-building plan could look like this.

-Remember that your total volume should not increase by more than 10% week by week; so the weekly increase will be gradual.
+Your total volume should not increase by more than 10% week by week, so the weekly increase will be gradual.

 Beginner Base Training Running Plan